hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/PORT_X MAIN_LINE/README.md

 ## Operational Interpretation

-A change in current or power indicates that the stored electrical measurement changed for the selected channel.
+A change in the displayed values indicates that the recorded electrical behavior changed for the selected channel.

 The panel does not by itself prove: